These are the four must-do things:

 4. Deeds required ‘wet signatures’

-Deeds like Wills, POAs, Div 7A Loan Deeds (free), must be signed by a ‘wet signature’.
+Deeds like Wills, POAs, Div 7A Loan Deeds, must be signed by a ‘wet signature’.
 In fact, all ‘Deeds’ must be signed by a ‘wet signature’.
 Electronic signatures do not work.
-Forget the weird badly prepared temporary changes to the law.
+Forget the weird and rushed changes to the law.
 Do not rely on electronic signatures.

 Remember, we are the only Australian law firm providing legal documents online.
 Be careful of websites that ‘look like’ law firms but merely re-sell a law firm’s template.

-Non-law firm websites don’t protect you.
+Non-law firm websites do not protect you.
 They are not protected by Australian law firm professional indemnity insurance.